Economic Substance Regulations (ESR) in the UAE

 Making Decisions Regarding Hedging Positions against Interest or Currency Fluctuations

 This activity refers to determining whether it is in the best interests of an investment fund to go for hedging arrangements against interest or currency fluctuations.
 The investment manager is expected to carry out this activity using a holistic basis, taking into consideration the overall position of the fund.

-d) Preparing Reports for any Investor or Government Authority having Functions related to the Regulating of such Businesses
+Preparing Reports for any Investor or Government Authority having Functions related with the Regulating of such Businesses

 In simple words, this activity requires the Licensee to take ultimate responsibility for making arrangements necessary for accurately conveying the position of the investment fund, to stakeholders and relevant government authorities, at any time.